Sewer56/Sewer56.Patcher.Riders/GENERATING_PATCHES.md

    - Run `Sewer56.Patcher.Riders.Cli.exe GeneratePatch`.
    - Place patch in `Assets\RG\Patches\To Regrav\US 1.0.1 to Regrav`.

-## Creating Patches for Original Riders to SRDX [DefineConstants == 'SRDX']

-1. Copy the `Assets` folder from last released patch.
-   - This includes the existing hashes for vanilla ROMs, etc.

-2. Generate Hashes for new Mod ISO.

-   - To do this, run `Sewer56.Patcher.Riders.Cli.exe GenerateHashes`.
-   - Place new `hashes.json` file in `Assets\DX\Hashes\DX ROM`.

-3. Extract and verify your copy of the NTSC-U Version of Sonic Riders.

-   - Must be a good dump, e.g. the one from Vimm's Lair.
-   - Verify your dump using `Sewer56.Patcher.Riders.Cli.exe VerifyHashes`.
-   - Use the hashes in `Assets\DX\Hashes\Original ROM`.

-4. Generate new patch from NTSC-U to SRDX.

-   - Run `Sewer56.Patcher.Riders.Cli.exe GeneratePatch`.
-   - Place patch in `Assets\DX\Patches\Vanilla to DX\Patch`.

 ## Creating Self Contained Riders Patches [DefineConstants == 'SRDXSelfContained']

 These patches contain the full game on board and use a simple hash check to verify legal ownership of an existing Riders ROM.